 “Mirror reading” and “mirror writing” reflect a symmetry mechanism in this part of the brain which allows us to recognise faces and objects from any angle.
 When we learn to read and write, we have to un-learn this in relation to letters.

 Phonics is superior to whole word training.
 As adults we have forgotten how we learnt to read, and we imagine we read whole words/shapes without attention to individual letters.
 But if we look at what is going on in the brain, the brain is still processing every letter.
 Dehaene says, “Whole word reading is a myth…the brain does not use the whole word shape”.
 Skilled readers are processing letters simultaneously, whereas children need to work slowly, one letter at a time, till they gradually get faster and more automatic.

 In all languages, reading requires specialising the visual system for the shape of letters and connecting them to speech sounds, even in Chinese.
 Teaching the correspondences between sounds and letters is essential, and is the fastest way to acquire reading and comprehension.
 Once the correspondences are learnt, children can get on with self-teaching through independent reading.
 This develops a second, direct link between the visual and meaning areas.
 All current models of reading involve two routes.

-Some colleagues in Finland have developed a game called Graphogame, and shown that just a few hours of training with this game is enough for preschoolers to begin to develop visual word form systems.
-Dehaene's lab has also made free online software to teach number and basic arithmetic called The Number Catcher.
+Some colleagues in Finland have developed a game called Graphogame, and shown that just a few hours of training with this game is enough for preschoolers to begin to develop visual word form systems (2018 update: but please note this new research which does not support its use).
+Dehaene’s lab has also made free online software to teach number and basic arithmetic called The Number Catcher.